The Nordic Council of Ministers and The Nordic Council

 We support and initiate art and cultural projects that encourage children and youngsters to create, participate in and speak their mind about the cultural life.

-- The creative Nordic region
+- The inter-cultural Nordic region

 We support and initiate cultural projects that encourage the Nordic populations to cooperate and network for a greater coherence in the Nordic Region